Operation Toan Thang III: September

 On 5 September at 01:00 a mechanized infantry unit of the 3rd Brigade, 1st Infantry Division in a night defensive position 14 mi south of An Lộc received mortar fire followed by a ground attack by a PAVN unit of the 9th Division.
 The defenders were supported by artillery, helicopter gunship and AC-47 fire and the PAVN withdrew leaving 19 dead and one captured; U.S. losses were one killed.
-At 02:15 a unit of the 1st Brigade, 1st Cavalry Division in night defense at a landing zone 15 mi north-northeast of Tây Ninh was hit by 20 rounds of 107mm rocket fire followed by a ground assault.
+At 02:15 a unit of the 1st Brigade, 1st Cavalry Division in night defense at a landing zone 15 mi north-northeast of Tây Ninh was hit by 20 rounds of 107 mm rocket fire followed by a ground assault.
 The enemy withdrew at 03:10 leaving 37 dead and one captured; U.S. losses were one killed.
 At 02:25 a firebase occupied by the ARVN 49th Regiment, 25th Division and a unit of the 3rd Brigade, 25th Infantry Division 6 mi southwest of Go Dau Ha was hit by mortar fire followed by a ground attack.
 The attackers withdrew at 04:40 leaving 13 dead and two individual and four crew-served weapons, 28 RPG rounds and a radio; U.S. losses were one killed.
 At 03:45 a night defensive position of a mechanized infantry unit of the 1st Brigade, 25th Infantry Division and ARVN Airborne troops 9 mi northeast of Go Dau Ha was hit by mortar fire followed by a ground attack.
 The attackers withdrew at 04:00 leaving eight dead; U.S. losses were two killed.
-At 06:30 an armored unit of the 25th Infantry Division operating 6 miles northeast of Tây Ninh received 15 rounds of 60mm mortar fire, artillery and helicopter gunship fire was directed onto the firing position and 13 dead PAVN/VC were later found in the strike area.
+At 06:30 an armored unit of the 25th Infantry Division operating 6 miles northeast of Tây Ninh received 15 rounds of 60 mm mortar fire, artillery and helicopter gunship fire was directed onto the firing position and 13 dead PAVN/VC were later found in the strike area.
 At 09:10 a mechanized unit of the 1st Brigade, 25th Infantry Division engaged an enemy unit 9 miles northeast of Tây Ninh, the enemy withdrew at 15:00 leaving 30 dead; U.S. losses were one killed.
 At 13:35 a unit of the 1st Brigade, 1st Cavalry Division engaged an enemy squad in bunkers 7 mi north-northwest of Phú Cường, the enemy withdrew at 17:00 leaving ten dead and one captured; U.S. losses were one killed.
 At 14:00 a unit of the 199th LIB engaged an enemy company 12 mi west-southwest of Xuân Lộc, the enemy withdrew at 20:10 leaving four dead; U.S. losses were seven killed.
 At 15:55 a unit of the 11th ACR was attacked by a PAVN force 2 mi north of Lộc Ninh, the PAVN withdrew 20 minutes later leaving 12 dead and three individual and two crew-served weapons.
 At 16:00 mechanized infantry from the 11th ACR engaged an enemy company 1 mi northwest of An Lộc, the enemy withdrew at 18:30 leaving 63 dead; U.S. losses were two killed.
 At 19:15 a unit of the 2nd Brigade, 25th Infantry Division ambushed 30 PAVN/VC 6 miles north of Củ Chi killing five and capturing one individual weapon.
 At 23:00 a mechanized unit of the 2nd Brigade, 25th Infantry Division at a firebase 3 mi east-southeast of Trảng Bàng detected 12 PAVN/VC outside their perimeter and directed artillery fire onto the area killing six.
 A UH-1 was shot down 16 mi north-northeast of Tây Ninh killing one on board.